I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Now we will see some other plants that you can keep in a sand substrate aquarium.

-These plants will require a decent light or fertilizer for their growth.
+These plants will require decent light or fertilizer for their growth.

 Provided with that, they can easily survive and grow in a sand substrate.